run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 A docker container is based on a docker image.
-Some researchers use generic images such as ones provided by Nvidia, for example: [NVIDIA NGC TensorFlow](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow){target=_blank}.
+Some Researchers use generic images such as ones provided by Nvidia, for example: [NVIDIA NGC TensorFlow](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow){target=_blank}.
 Others, use generic images as the __base__ image to a more customized image using [Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/){target=_blank}.

-Realizing that researchers are not always proficient with building docker files, as a best practice you will want to:
+Realizing that Researchers are not always proficient with building docker files, as a best practice you will want to:

 *   Use the same docker image both for interactive and unattended jobs.
 In this way, you can keep the difference between both methods of invocation to a minimum.
 This can be a stock image from Nvidia or a custom image.
-*   Leave some degree of flexibility which allows the researcher to add/remove python dependencies without re-creating images.
+*   Leave some degree of flexibility which allows the Researcher to add/remove python dependencies without re-creating images.

 As such we recommend the following best practice:

 ### Create a Startup Script

-All the commands you run inside the interactive job after it has been allocated should be gathered into a single script.
+All the commands you run inside the interactive Job after it has been allocated should be gathered into a single script.
 The script will be provided with the command-line at the start of the unattended execution (see the section _running the job_ below).
 This script should be kept next to your code, on a shared network drive (e.g. _/nfs/john_).

 An example of a very common startup script __start.sh__ will be: